ryanpilar/press-start-auth-mvc/README.md

 ---
 ## 👩‍🏫  How to use the application?
-- After logging in using the username and passwords, users can add the game with 5 different properties including title, console, genre, rating and the default user ID.
+- After logging in using the username and passwords, users can add the game with 5 different properties including game name, console type, genre and a score/game rating.

 - Once entered, users can have their own game library with a random generator suggesting the next game to play based on the genre and the assigned score.